CarlTBarnes/Stop-Better-Hook/README.md

 ### STOP() Happens use Stop Hook to display a better dialog

-STOP() should never be in production code, but sometimes shtop happens.
+STOP() should never be in production code, but sometimes :poop: happens.
  The STOP() statement shows an ugly window that is confusing to users.
  There is no hint the ABORT button halts the program, and its the default!